sgratzl/snippetmaker/README.md

 snippetmaker
 ============

-a Cpp + Ant task utility framwork for defining snipplet steps using Cpp makros
+a Cpp + Ant task utility framwork for defining snippet steps using Cpp makros